dbos-inc/dbos-docs/docs/tutorials/self-hosting.md

 ## Configuring OTLP Telemetry

 DBOS operations emit [OpenTelemetry](https://opentelemetry.io/) traces.
 When a [handler](./http-serving-tutorial) receives a request, it attempts to load a [trace context](https://opentelemetry.io/docs/concepts/context-propagation/).
 If none is found, the handler will create a new trace.
+Handlers will inject a trace context to responses.

 Traces are periodically exported from a DBOS application using the [OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otlp/) (OTLP)
 You can configure an exporter in the telemetry section of the [configuration file](../api-reference/configuration).
 For example: